 - OBERWERK® center-focus binoculars feature “slow” focusers that require more than one turn of the focus wheel to move from one end of the focus range to the other.
 Other brands utilize “fast” focusers that move from one end to the other in less than 1/2 turn of the focus wheel.
 Unlike competitor’s “fast” focusers, OBERWERK® “slow” focusers have a more precise adjustment, and will not drift from pressure on the oculars.

 - A binocular is basically two side-by-side telescopes.
 “Collimation” is the alignment of each of those telescopes to each other, so that the images from each side are correctly merged.
 When collimation is out of adjustment, you’ll see double.
 There are a few things that can happen to a binocular to cause this (dropping the binocular, rough handling during shipping), but OBERWERK® binoculars feature easily-accessible collimation set-screws that allow easy adjustment of image alignment.

 - OBERWERK® binoculars are covered by a 2-year limited warranty (from date of purchase) for problems due to manufacturing defects.
 OBERWERK® Long-Range Observation Binoculars and OBERWERK® Binocular Telescopes are covered by a 3-year limited warranty.

 - Only OBERWERK offers a Lifetime Binocular Exchange Program.
-Customers may exchange an OBERWERK® binocular, regardless of age or condition, for a new binocular of the same model, at 25% to 30% off the regular price.
+Customers may exchange an OBERWERK® binocular, regardless of age or condition, for a new binocular of the same model, at 25% off the regular price.